Kodex-AI/coding-challenges-input/README.md

 * You will have to find and apply the github API reference.
 (Don't just download the files.)
 * For the sake of this challenge, the github repository has been made public, so no access token etc. is required.
 * Unfortunately, coding standards aren't very high at our client's organization, so the syntax got a bit messed up in some of the provided files, which you will need to account for.
-* Don't hesitate to contact me in case anything is unclear.
+* Don't hesitate to contact us in case anything is unclear.